Generic Name: nifedipine (nye-FED-i-peen)

 - Nifedipine should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using nifedipine while you are pregnant.
 Nifedipine is found in breast milk.
-Do not breast-feed while taking nifedipine.
+If you are or will be breast-feeding while you use nifedipine, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of nifedipine: